|

 buffalo, giraffe, blue wildebeest and the exquisitely

-are well protected up here, as is a rare breeding
+rhino are well protected up here, as is a rare

 More

-park with seven of them endemic to Namibia, including
+the park with seven of them endemic to Namibia,

-the camping area.
-There are also plenty of raptors
+trees around the camping area.
+There are also

 |